IBM/aspera-cli/docs/README.md

 # Command Line Interface for IBM Aspera products
 <!--
+EDITING GUIDELINES (developers and AI):
+- This file is the source template for the generated README.md.
+Edit this file, not README.md.
+- Do not use Unicode characters unless strictly necessary (e.g. wizard menu labels that must match the actual on-screen UI text).
+Use plain ASCII equivalents instead: apostrophe : ' (not curly ' or ') dash       : - or -- (not en-dash - or em-dash -) ellipsis   : ... (not the Unicode character ...)
 DO NOT EDIT: THIS FILE IS GENERATED, edit docs/README.erb.md.
 PANDOC_DEFAULTS_BEGIN
 metadata: